Blacksuan19/Dotfiles/README.md

 ## **Installation:**

 - git clone https://github.com/Blacksuan19/Dotfiles
-- use the configs you want
+- stow the config you want (for example `stow zsh` will install zsh config in zsh folder)
   Some scripts are available on a separate repo [here](http://github.com/blacksuan19/Scripts)

 ## **Screenshot:**